DEFINITION: Types of Criminal Offenses

 Charges of assault, criminal trespass, custodial interference or harassment, among other crimes, may cause an arrest for domestic violence if the defendant and alleged victim have a familial relationship or resided in the same household.
 If the defendant is found guilty of an offense included in a domestic violence and that offense is otherwise probation eligible, the court may offer the defendant probation or intensive probation, which ranges from an imposition of a fine, incarceration in a county jail, payment of restitution and completion of a domestic violence offender treatment program.

 If you commit a crime upon your partner, spouse or former spouse, you may be charged with domestic violence.
 An arresting officer only needs to find probable cause to arrest you for this offense.
 The Phoenix, Arizona criminal defense attorneys with Montano Arentz & Associates, PLLC can defend you on a domestic violence charge.
 Contact them.

-Contact their Phoenix, Tucson, Arizona area criminal defense attorneys if you are facing a forgery charge.
+Contact their Phoenix, Tempe, Arizona area criminal defense attorneys if you are facing a forgery charge.
 Forgery occurs when one intentionally makes or alters a document or check, knowingly possesses the forged written instrument or intentionally offers or presents a forged instrument, or one that contains false information.
 Forgery is a Class 4 Felony.